When can I start mowing my lawn after winter?

 'You should ensure your mower is on the highest cutting height and take care not to cut more than a third of the grass blades in one session, or they will risk harming it,' say the experts at Johnsons Lawn Seed.

-How do I prepare my lawn for cutting again in spring?
+How do I prepare my lawn for cutting after winter?

 'Debris on the top of your lawn can weaken or smother grass, making it vulnerable to fungal infections and unsightly yellowing,' continue the experts at Johnsons.
 'If your lawn is tired, old and generally thatch-looking, scarify the surface with a spring-tooth rake to get rid of decaying or dead organic matter.
 You should first rake over in one direction and then at right-angles to the first set of cuts.
 If your grass is looking a bit threadbare, as so often happens during the ravages of winter, prepare to sow bald patches by removing weeds and forking them over lightly to break up the soil.
 And remember that although your lawn might look dormant, beneath the surface it is raring to go!'